yugabyte/hashicorp-vault-ysql-plugin/readme.md

 Vault associates each dynamic secret with a lease and automatically destroys the credentials when the lease expires.
 In this example, a client is requesting a database credential.
 Vault connects to the database with a private, root level credential and creates a new username and password.
 This new set of credentials are provided back to the client with a lease of 7 days.
 A week later, Vault will connect to the database with its privileged credentials and delete the newly created username.

 Using Dynamic Secrets means we don’t have to be concerned about them having the shared PEM when a developer or operator leaves the organization.
 It also gives us a better break glass procedure should these credentials leak, as the credentials are localized to an individual resource reducing the attack vector, and the credentials are also issued with a time to live, meaning that Vault will automatically revoke them after a predetermined duration.
-In addition to this, by leveraging Vault Auth and Dynamic Secrets, you also gain full access logs directly tieing a SSH session to an individual user.
+In addition to this, by leveraging Vault Auth and Dynamic Secrets, you also gain full access logs directly tying a SSH session to an individual user.

 ![ alt text for screen readers source: HashiCorp](https://www.datocms-assets.com/2885/1519774324-dynamic-secret-img-001.jpeg?fit=max&q=80&w=2500)